tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

-TLS 1.3 ensures forward secrecy by performing an ephemeral Diffie-Hellman key exchange during the initial handshake, protecting past communications even if a party's long-term keys are later compromised.
+TLS 1.3 ensures forward secrecy by performing an ephemeral Diffie-Hellman key exchange during the initial handshake, protecting past communications even if a party's long-term keys (typically a private key with a corresponding certificate) are later compromised.
 While the built-in KeyUpdate mechanism allows application traffic keys to be refreshed during a session, it does not incorporate fresh entropy from a new key exchange and therefore does not provide post-compromise security.
 This limitation can pose a security risk in long-lived sessions, such as